 Claudia McNeilly is a food writer living in Toronto.
-She writes two weekly columns in the Canadian newspaper National Post where she profiles restaurants and dissects food trends.
+She writes two weekly columns in the Canadian newspaper National Post where she talks about restaurants and food trends.
 She is also an editor at Canada's 100 Best, and served as a judge for Canada's 100 Best Restaurants in 2018.
-Her writing has also appeared on/in Teen Vogue, New York Magazine, Broadly, VICE and a few others.
+Her writing has also appeared on/in Teen Vogue, New York Magazine, Broadly, Munchies, VICE and a few others.

 HIGHLIGHTS & RECENT WORK

 Why you should ignore the stigma around ordering the cheapest glass of red or white on the menu and enjoy a glass of house wine - april 2018. national post.